timmy78/yii2-user-docs/docs/howto/adding-captcha.rst

 2. In the view you have to show captcha field
 3. In the controller you have to add captcha action

 In this howto I would like to show you how to add captcha field in the registration form but you can add captcha to any form following this steps.

 1. Adding field and validation rules to model
 ---------------------------------------------

-First of all you need to override User model as described in special guide.
+First of all you need to override Registration form as described in special guide.
 After this done you have to add public property named **captcha** and validation rules.
-You also have to add **captcha** field to **register** scenario in order to allow it for mass-assignment.

 .. code-block:: php